- Exfoliating face washes combine cleansing action with gentle exfoliation.

 An exfoliating face wash is a skin care product that combines the benefits of a cleanser with a chemical or physical exfoliator.

-Oily and acne-prone skin types benefit from exfoliating cleansers containing oil-reducing ingredients such as salicylic acid and glycolic acid that deeply penetrate the skin.
+Oily, acne-prone and combination skin types benefit from exfoliating cleansers containing oil-reducing ingredients such as salicylic acid or glycolic acid to deeply penetrate the skin.
+If you have combination skin, apply these products specifically to the oiler areas of your face.

-Dry skin types should use products that nourish and hydrate the skin with ingredients such as vitamin E, hyaluronic acid and plant oils such as almond or apricot oil.
+Dry skin types should opt for products that nourish and hydrate the skin.
+These ingredients include vitamin E, hyaluronic acid and plant oils such as almond or apricot oil.

-If you have sensitive skin, try a face wash that exfoliates with lactic acid, a mild AHA.
-Some people with this skin type may find that they cannot tolerate chemical exfoliation and should use only gentle physical exfoliants, or vice versa.
+If you have sensitive skin, choose a face wash that exfoliates with lactic acid, a mild AHA.
+Some people with this skin type may find that they cannot tolerate chemical exfoliation and should instead use only gentle physical exfoliants.

 Sources